bywolee/base-/README.md

 ## ⚡ Flash Loan Protection
 Price-sensitive functions use time-weighted average prices (TWAP) and block-based checks to prevent flash loan manipulation on Base's DEX ecosystem.

+## 🔮 Oracle Integration
+External price data is fetched via Chainlink and Pyth Network oracles deployed on Base.
+Staleness checks ensure data is not older than a defined threshold.